DavidVFitzGerald/trade-flows-analysis/README.md

 - Terraform is used to setup these three resources
 - Looker Studio was used for analysing the dataset stored in BigQuery

 Note: due to time constraints, and the fact that the pipeline needs to be run only once a year, no orchestrator such as Airflow or Kestra was used for this project.
+The whole pipeline can be run by calling one script, as described in the next section.

 ## Pipeline
 As the BACI database is updated once a year, this project uses a batch workflow.
 The pipeline consists of the following steps: